Chris Boardman "doesn't care about going fast now", only rides a gravel bike and has finally become a Zwift convert

 "And it's efficient.
 So I've I've reluctantly succumbed and utilise it a lot."

-Boardman also weighed in on the current crop of athletes taking on the Hour Record, of which he still holds the 'Best Human Effort' of 56.375m after the UCI's 1997 rule changes banning extreme positions.
+Boardman also weighed in on the current crop of athletes taking on the Hour Record, of which he still holds the 'Best Human Effort' of 56.375 km after the UCI's 1997 rule changes banning extreme positions.

 "Well, records are made to be broken...
 I think what people enjoy about it is there's no second place.